Journey To Passwordless: FIDO2

 Browser-based sign-in using the security key

-The next time you sign-in to Azure AD using a browser, you can directly select “Sign in with security key”.
+The next time you sign-in to Entra ID (Azure AD) using a browser, you can directly select “Sign in with security key”.
 You don’t have to enter your user name.

 The big advantage of the FIDO2 security keys is that several (up to 128) accounts can be stored on the key.
 As soon as more than one account is connected to the key, a selection list is displayed during sign-in.
 This makes this kind of password-less sign-in especially useful for people with many accounts.